 (c) estimated RTT and actual RTT Figure 6.
-RTT estimation from Reno trace.
+RTT estimation from Reno trace by autocorrelation.

-We conducted similar calculations for multiple points of time in the trace and obtained the estimated RTT as shown in Figure 6(c).
-This figure also gives actual RTT values obtained from data and ACK segments in the original trace information.
+We conducted similar calculations for multiple points of time in the trace and obtained the estimated RTT as shown in Figure 7(c).
+This figure also gives actual RTT values obtained from the relationship data and ACK segments in the original trace information.
 This result says that, although the actual RTT is extremely stable at 100 msec, the estimated RTT includes some errors in the order of 10 msec.
+When this result is compared with the result by the autocorrelation based method, that by the Lomb periodogram method is better than that by the autocorrelation based method.

 The reason that the actual RTT is stable is that this experiment is conducted through only Ethernet and that there are no large delay variations.
-However, the RTT estimation by use of the Lomb periodogram cannot reflect this situation.
+However, the RTT estimation by use of neither the autocorrelation nor the Lomb periodogram can reflect this situation.